Dougaak/Brainfuck-Calculator/README.md

 ## **Update Plan**
 Currently there is no update plan for this Brainfuck program.

-Given spare time (and maybe a extremely boring vocation), following update options may be considered:
+Given spare time (and maybe an extremely boring vocation), following update options may be considered:
 * Essential input checking
 * Larger range for result
 * Comment on the source code